IvoKara/Audio-Streaming-System/configs/README.md

 # Configs
 For more information about how to setup the configuration look up at the Documentation file.

+For command configuration see `commands.conf` file.

+For file configuration:
 ```
 	bluetooth/
 	├── audio.conf -> /etc/bluetooth/audio.conf